mazgi/template.containerized-provisioning-project/README.md

 - `AdministratorAccess`

+### How to set up your Azure service principal

+You should create an Azure service principal under the name `provisioning-owner` that added follows roles.

+- `Owner`

 ### How to set up your GCP service account

 You should create a GCP service account under the name `provisioning-owner` that added follows roles.